neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_6_Context_Providers/README.md

 - Create a `Neo4jContextProvider` with fulltext search
 - See how context is automatically injected before each agent response
 - Compare agent responses with and without context

+> **Note:** The provider's `filter_stop_words` parameter (default `True`) strips common words like "what", "the", "is" from queries before searching — so "what companies face risk factors?" becomes "companies face risk factors".

 ## Getting Started